 - Do you want to take classes in English or the local language?

-- Do you prefer to study with mainly Northwood students, other Americans, a mixture of international students, students of the host country or are you open to a mixture?
+- Do you prefer to study with mainly Northwood students, other Americans, a mixture of international students, students of the host country or a mixture?

 - Do you want to plan your own study abroad experience?